tjtrabue/dotfiles/README.md

 1. Enjoy!

-Seriously, I designed this project for my own needs, so I have to advise others not to install this project on their computers.
-It will bamboozle and bewilder you, and may permanently destroy your existing configuration.
+Seriously, I designed this project for my own needs, so I have to advise others **not** to install this project on their computers.
+It will bamboozle and bewilder you, and may permanently destroy your existing development configuration.
 If you have questions about anything in this project, please don't hesitate to open a ticket.
 I always value other developers' feedback.

+## To Rick Hickey, should he be reading this

+Hi.
+Can I work at your company?
+I know Clojure really well, and I don't like `HttpServletRequest` ;)